danica-du/excel-parser/README.md

 ## Usage
 - Download this repository locally.
-Make sure the Excel files you want to use are in the same folder.
+Make sure the Excel files you want to use are located in the Desktop folder.
 - `python server.py`
 - Go to http://0.0.0.0:3000/ in your browser.